 The Matcha tea is originated from China, but it was in Japan that it became famous worldwide.

-This powder green tea was discovered in China during the Tang Dinasty, but they were Buddhist monks who brought matcha tea to Japan.
+The matcha green tea was discovered in China during the Tang Dinasty, but they were Buddhist monks who brought matcha tea to Japan.
 It helped them medidate better, kept them alert and relaxed – but not asleep, and therefore, became very popular in the region, where there were at that time, more than 200 Buddhist monasteries.

-Formerly tea leaves were commercialized as pressed discs to facilitate the transportation along the “Tea Route”.
+Formerly tea leaves were commercialized as pressed cakes to facilitate the transportation along the “Tea Route”.
 The Tea Route started in the small cities of China where the tea was cultivated and then continued to the capital and then to Japan, Thibet, India and many other countries.
 The porters carried up to 100 kilos on their backs, along the route, and earned 1 kilo of rice for each 10 kg of tea.
 (Source: Manual del Sommelier de Té de Victoria Bisogno).

 The results of cultivating the plant in shade before harvest are the unique taste and the color of the resource and its infusions.
 This is why Matcha tea is considered as the most aromatic green tea and a product of the highest quality.

 The difference is that the green tea leaves are brewed in water and only part of its components are soluble and therefore ingested.
-In counterpart, the matcha is composed by grinded green tea leaves so the whole leaves are ingested with their soluble and insoluble components.
+In counterpart, the matcha green tea is composed by grinded green tea leaves so the whole leaves are ingested with their soluble and insoluble components.
 Therefore, higher levels of chlorophyll and high amounts of oxidants that cleanse the organism are ingested what makes it 10 times more effective in weight loss, fat burning and thermogenesis.

 The matcha tea is commonly considered as particularly beneficial to health and its main components are: